xg01/elden-ring-theorycrafting/README.md

 # elden-ring-theorycrafting
-A collection of automation scripts, optimization algorithms, and tabulated stats for assistance for build customization.
+A collection of optimization algorithms, tabulated data, and scripts for assistance for build customization.

 ## Setup
 Various scripts are included to handle the process of scraping data from Fextralife, setting up a local SQLite database, and migrating scraped data to a local SQLite database.